 What can I do to Be More Green?

 Collecting paper for recycling, ensures fibres remain available for remanufacturing, this is key to sustainability.

 Secondly, if you’re with the right print supplier, you’ll be able to order your promotional materials with sustainability in mind.
 Think of printing techniques, stock types, and the bespoke actions a provider takes to secure a sustainable product.

 Stock Types & Alternative Materials

 Paper can come from FSC®-certified sources, which goes against the misleading environmental claims of deforestation and excessive energy consumption.
 When you see an FSC® logo on the label, you can buy products with the confidence that you’re ensuring the continued health of the planet’s forests.

-You many hear print suppliers discuss using carbon-balanced paper and offer it as a stock option.
+You may hear print suppliers discuss using Carbon Balanced Paper and offer it as a stock option.
 This means you can offset CO2 emissions produced in the paper production used in your job.
-You should know, carbon-balanced paper and a carbon balanced printer are two different things, if you can find a print supplier that offers both that's a big green tick.
+You should know, Carbon Balanced Paper and Carbon Balanced Print are two different things, if you can find a print supplier that offers both that's a big green tick.

 LED UV Printing